charlesmchen/WeView2/README.md

 This becomes even more important with iOS 7, which lets users adjust text sizes outside of your app.

-### Why use WeView2 instead of iOS' built-in Auto Layout?
+### Why use WeView instead of iOS' built-in Auto Layout?

 * The syntax of iOS Auto Layout can be difficult to work with.
 Here's an example taken from Apple's sample code of how to center a button at the bottom of it's